-I also thought of the selectiveness of my own memories of Israel.
+I also thought of my own memories of Israel.
 My overriding impression was of a siege society.
 Though I never felt particularly unsafe, every public building is a terrorist target and long queues for searches are commonplace.
 The only people not searched are the young men and women in uniform who carried guns into railway stations with the same insouciance as others carry guitars.
 They carried them in uniform and in mufti.
 They carried them on the streets and in the markets and the cinemas and cafes.
 They nestled up to them on buses and trains in Jerusalem’s thriving new city.
 They also patrolled with them along the ancient chequered streets of the Old City.
-This epicentre of the Israel’s problems since the 1967 Six Day War is divided by its Jewish, Christian, Armenians and Arab quarters and also by the sensitive and doubly disputed Temple Mount, which is cordoned off behind razor wire.
+This epicentre of the Israel’s problems since the 1967 Six Day War is divided by its Jewish, Christian, Armenians and Arab quarters and also by the sensitive and doubly disputed Temple Mount, cordoned off behind razor wire.

 Waltz with Bashir is a film of laughter and forgetting.
-It was made by Ari Folman who was a 19 year old infantryman at the time of the war.
-Folman had lost his memories of the Lebanon campaign and was attempting to piece them back together with the help of people he served with.
+It was made by Ari Folman, a 19-year-old infantryman at the time of the war.
+Folman lost his memories of the Lebanon campaign and was attempting to piece them back together with the help of people he served with.
 The film received mixed reviews in Israel with some saying he was too sympathetic to the IDF and others finding the parallels between the Palestinian camps and Nazi camps distasteful.
 The film is banned in Lebanon but 90 people attended a private screening in Beirut in January.
 Folman was delighted.
 “I wanted to show young people what war really looks like without glam and glory, without brotherhood of man and all the stupid things you might see in big American anti-war movies,” he said at the time.
 “Maybe that will convince them not to attend the next war that our leaders are cooking up for us.”